codyaverett/memento/personal/lifehacks/forgetting what you read after you read it.md

 # forgetting what you read after you read it

 Procrastinating - If there is a gap between your head and your hands look in the middle at your heart.

-Eyes, information
-Podcasts, information but no
-Implementation, Integration

-## Flow states
-- being in the zone
--
+Humans are emotional beings.

+"Reasons reap results"
+"Genius leaves clues"
+"Names you remember you remember because there is some intention behind it"

 ## 3 questions to ask about what you are reading
 1. How can I use this?